The @AccelerationAlgorithm keyword

 This keyword is followed by the type of the test.

-The comparisons are made using an absolute criterium.
-The names of the componenents of the strains begins with E. The name of the components of the stresses begins with S. The name of the components of symmetric tensor internal state variables begins with the name of the internal state variables.
+The comparisons are made using an absolute criterion.
+The names of the components of the strains begins with E. The name of the components of the stresses begins with S. The name of the components of symmetric tensor internal state variables begins with the name of the internal state variables.
 The name of the components of symmetric tensors are obtained by suffixing their name according to the modelling hypothesis used (see the @ModellingHypothesis keyword).
 For example, the components of the strains are:

 Off-diagonals terms are affected by a factor \(\sqrt(2)\).